A new type of coronavirus, first reported in China in late 2019, has led to a global pandemic.

 Coronaviruses are common in animals, including bats, camels, cattle, and cats, according to the Centers for Disease Control and Prevention.
 In rare cases, those viruses can spread to humans.
 The original source of SARS-CoV-2 is unknown.

-Once infected, people also can spread the virus.
+Once infected, people can spread the virus.
 This usually occurs when an infected person is in close contact with an uninfected person.
 That can happen in houses, offices, public transportation, and more.
 The CDC defines close contact as within 6 feet.

 SARS-CoV-2 also can spread if people touch an infected surface or object and later touch their mouth, nose, or eyes.
+This is a less common form of infection.

 According to the CDC, people are most contagious when they are showing symptoms.
 However, it also is possible for people who aren’t showing symptoms to spread the disease.